 7. Next, take a hot shower.
 The heat from your workout or the shower will help the oil penetrate transdermally, which is believed to help strengthen the connective skin tissues and keep them supple.
 In the shower, only use soap on your private parts and underarms, since excessive use of soap can strip your skin of moisture.
 After you towel off, you’ll find a thin film of oil left on your skin that will help you stay moisturized and protected, while keeping your muscles warm throughout the day.
 Another bonus in the cold months!

-Kimberly Snyder, CN, is a member of the Well+Good Wellness Council, our handpicked holistic health squad that gives the best advice this side of your own personal guru.
+Kimberly Snyder, CN, is a member of the Well+Good Wellness Council, our handpicked holistic health squad that gives the best advice.

 She is also a celebrity nutritionist and the New York Times best‐selling author of The Beauty Detox Solution, The Beauty Detox Foods and The Beauty Detox Power, and co-author of Radical Beauty, with Deepak Chopra.
 Her popular beauty blog, KimberlySnyder.com, features Ayurveda-inspired recipes and products—and she is also the creator of Glow Bio, an organic juice, smoothie, and cleanse company.